 The defendant’s charges in the DOJ case could result in up to 20 years in prison for each count of mail fraud and up to five years in federal prison for each count of illegal transportation of hazardous materials.
 “They each also face up to a $250,000 fine, per count,” the DOJ said.

 At a later date, the U.S. Attorney’s Office will be conducting a victim-only meeting to provide additional information and answer victim questions.

 Burg said they were extremely pleased with the criminal charges, but they will continue with their cases to hold all involved to account.

-Both Burg and TeSelle said that there is an importance to providing bodies for training medical personnel or for other uses, but that this process must be done correctly and not have anyone deceived in the process.
+Both Burg and TeSelle said there is an importance to providing bodies for training medical personnel or for other uses, but that this process must be done correctly and not have anyone deceived in the process.

-“It’s about the most despicable thing a person could do to another human being,” Burg said of misuse of deceased bodies.
+“It’s about the most despicable thing a person could do to another human being,” Burg said of the misuse of deceased bodies.